-Last year's stable contact names which we use to try to track the respondent if they move and we cannot find an address for them are fed back to you for you to check that the information is (i) still applicable and (ii) correct.
+Every year we collect stable contact names which we use to try to track the respondent if they move and we cannot find an address for them.
+This year we are feeding that information back to you and asking you to check that the information is (i) still applicable and (ii) correct.
 As part of the Data Protection Act we are obliged to ensure that we have accurate data on our records.
-If the stable contact name or address details are no longer applicable, or are incorrect, you can enter the new information.
-We hope that this will make the collection of stable contact details easier for you because you only need to enter information if the details have changed.
+If the stable contact name or address details are no longer applicable, or are incorrect, you can enter the new information on the CAPI machine.
+We hope that this will make the collection of stable contact details easier for you because you only need to enter information of the details have changed.